May 18, 1652 - Rhode Island passed the first law in English-speaking North America making slavery illegal.

 May 18, 1961 – Construction was completed of a new gym at Conecuh County High School in Castleberry, Ala.

-May 18, 1968 – Army SFC Wallace Sylvester Little of Riverview in Escambia County, Ala. was killed in action in Vietnam.
+May 18, 1968 – Army SFC Wallace Sylvester Little, 29, of Riverview in Escambia County, Ala. was killed in action in Vietnam.
+Born on May 18, 1939 in Chambers County, Ala., Little was buried in the Fairview Cemetery in Valley in Chambers County.
+He was a member of Troop C, 11th Armored Cavalry Regiment in Vietnam.

-May 18, 1969 - More than 1,500 communist troops attacked U.S. and South Vietnamese camps near Xuan Loc, located 38 miles east of Saigon.
-After five hours of intense fighting, the Viet Cong and North Vietnamese forces were driven off.
-At the U.S. camp, 14 Americans were killed and 39 wounded; 24 enemy soldiers were killed in the action.
-At the South Vietnamese camp, four South Vietnamese were killed and 14 wounded, with 54 communist soldiers reported killed and nine captured.
+May 18, 1969 - More than 1,500 communist troops attacked U.S. and South Vietnamese camps near Xuan Loc, located 38 miles east of Saigon, and after five hours of intense fighting, the Viet Cong and North Vietnamese forces were driven off.

 May 18, 1970 – Comedy writer and actress Tina Fey was born in Upper Darby, Pa.